 The purpose of the Endangered Species Act (ESA) is to protect endangered and threatened species and the ecosystems upon which they depend.
 16 U.S.C. §1531(b).
-Except as otherwise provided, the ESA prohibits the unauthorized "take" of any endangered or threatened species of fish or wildlife, by any person subject to the jurisdiction of the United States, in the U.S. territorial sea and on the high seas.
+Except under a permit issued by the Secretary2, as described below, the ESA prohibits the "take" of any endangered or threatened species of fish or wildlife by any person subject to the jurisdiction of the United States in the U.S. territorial sea or on the high seas.
 16 U.S.C. §1538(a)(1)(B) & (C).
-Because the ESA was enacted at a time when the high seas began at the seaward limit of the territorial sea, NOAA interprets and applies high seas to include the U.S. EEZ.
+Because the ESA was enacted at a time when international law defined the high seas to mean all parts of the sea not included in the territorial sea or in the internal waters of a State,3 NOAA interprets and applies the term "high seas" in the ESA to include the Exclusive Economic Zone (EEZ) of the United States and the EEZs of foreign States.

-"Person" is expansively defined in the ESA to include an individual, corporation, partnership, trust, association, or any other private entity; or any officer employee agent, department, or instrumentality of the Federal Government, of any State, municipality or political subdivision of a State, or of any foreign government; any State, municipality, or political subdivision of a State; or any other entity subject to the jurisdiction of the United States.
+"Person" is defined in the ESA to include an individual, corporation, partnership, trust, association, or any other private entity; or any officer, employee, agent, department, or instrumentality of the Federal Government, of any State, municipality, or political subdivision of a State, or of any foreign government; any State, municipality, or political subdivision of a State; or any other entity subject to the jurisdiction of the United States.
 16 U.S.C. §1532(13).
 "Take" means to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct.
 16 U.S.C. §1532(19).